sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ### Tree-Encoding in Sirix
 Our encoding is pretty simple.
-We do not use range-encodings or hierarchical labels.
+We do not use range-encodings or hierarchical labels (the latter optionally for imported XML-documents in order to provide fast document order determination).
 Instead, every node once stored in Sirix references other nodes by a `firstChild`/`leftSibling`/`rightSibling`/`parent`/`nodeKey` encoding.
+Think of it as a persistent DOM.

 <div class="img_container">
 ![encoding](images/encoding.png)
 </div>

+The numbers are auto-generated unique, stable node-IDs or nodeKeys.
+Every structural node might have a first child, a left sibling, a right sibling and a parent node.
+Namespace- and attributes- are the only non-structural nodes in XML/XDM data.
+They just have a parent pointer.
+In our JSON to tree mapping however, every node is a structural node.

+Note that we're able to store both XML- and JSON-documents in the same encoding.

 ### Create a database with a single resource file
 First, we want to show how to create a database with a single resource (the resource is going to be imported from an XML-document and shredded into our internal format).